Potential Spoilers. It’s difficult to have commentary on this without some spoilers.

-Get Out is on some websites classed as a comedy horror but, personally, I think that’s an inaccurate label.
-Get Out is a thriller, a satirical thriller on liberal racism.
-Yes, there may be parts that have a comedic value but to be frank a comedy horror, to me, is more like the Scream movie(s).
+Since seeing the trailer, I’ve been dead excited to see this film.
+Get Out is, on some websites, classed as a comedy horror but, personally, I see Get Out as a thriller – a satirical thriller, if that’s possible.
+Yes, there may be parts that have a comedic value but a comedy horror, to me, is more like the Scream movie(s).
 Get Out is a thriller, most definitely a thriller:

 Disclaimer: I am by no means qualified to give a complete and thorough analysis on the social critique elements of this movie.
-I’m simply discussing my view on the movie.
+This is just a personal review.

-The focus of this movie is of the interracial couple traveling to the house of the white girls parents.
-It appears at first that her parents live an isolated suburban lifestyle but as the film progresses, the sinister motives of the parents and neighbours becomes apparent.
+The movie is centered around the couple meet Rose’s parents for the first time.
+It initially seems that her parents live a domesticated suburban lifestyle but as the film progresses, the sinister motives become more apparent.

-It’s script like these throughout the movie that highlights the problematic nature of white liberals and the racism they think they do not have.
-Jordan Peele cleverly crafted a feature film that has humour, suspense and a deeply relevant political statement.
+The script highlights the problematic nature of white liberals and the racism they think they do not have.
+Jordan Peele has cleverly crafted a feature film that has humour, suspense and a deeply relevant political statement.
 It’s refreshing the manner that Get Out deals with race.
-I’m sure we all know the Hollywood tropes when looking at racial issues: historical settings, brutality, and things of that nature.
-Setting racial stories in historical settings gives the impression race conflict is a thing of the past.
-These tropes are done in order to not impart guilt onto white audiences but Get Out does not care.
-Get Out is here to make you feel uncomfortable, to point out that it is the moderate (wo)man in contemporary society that is a problem.
+I’m sure we all know the tired Hollywood tropes when putting race as the focal point on the big screen.
+Regularly releasing stories on race set in historical settings gives the impression race conflict is a thing of the past.
+These tropes are utilised in order to not impart guilt onto white audiences but Get Out is not here to make race discourse a historic discussion.
+Get Out is here to make you feel uncomfortable, to point out that it is the moderate white (wo)man in contemporary society that is the problem.

 As Jordan Peele’s feature film directional debut, Get Out has been received with much critical acclaim.
-Rotten Tomatoes gives the film an approval of 99%, which in my experience is a pretty high approval for Rotten Tomatoes to give.
+Rotten Tomatoes gives the film an approval of 99%.
+This is a film worth watching.